woile/woile.github.io/posts/local-https-development-in-python-with-mkcert/index.rst

 ------------------

 Install the `dependencies for your os <https://github.com/FiloSottile/mkcert/#installation>`_.
-We are gonna work with a Linux Debian based systems here, so:
+In my case I'm using a Linux Debian based os.

 .. code-block:: console